hauleth/hauleth/content/post/writing-tests.md

 ]
 +++

-This post was created for myself to codify some basic guides that I use while writing tests.
-If you, my dear reader, read this then there is one important thing for you to remember:
+I created this post for myself to codify some basic guides that I use while writing tests.
+If you, my dear reader, want to read this, then remember one important thing:

 These are **guides** not *rules*.
-Each code base is different deviations and are expected and *will* happen.
-Just use the thing between your ears.
+Each codebase is different and exceptions are expected and *will* happen.
+Just use the thing between your ears in your coding.

 ## `@subject` module attribute for module under test

-While writing test in Elixir it is not always obvious what we are testing.
-Just imagine test like:
+While reading ExUnit test, I often find it hard to remember which of the used modules is tested.
+Imagine test like:

 ```elixir
 test "foo should frobnicate when bar" do